storesafe/cordova-sqlite-storage/README.md

 - Maximum record size supported
 - Actual behavior when using SAVEPOINT(s)
 - R-Tree is not fully tested with Android
-- UNICODE characters not fully tested
+- Some more UNICODE characters
 - ORDER BY random() (ref: [litehelpers/Cordova-sqlite-storage#334](https://github.com/litehelpers/Cordova-sqlite-storage/issues/334))
 - UPDATE/DELETE with LIMIT or ORDER BY (newer Android/iOS versions)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)